JulietteCoetmeur/0920_SymfonyReact_Starter_TodoApp/README.md

 > - TodoAlert : Is the template for one Todo in List
 > - TodoForm : Is the form for create and update a Todo
 > - Todo : Is the template for the show one Todo view
-> - /uui/ Footer (contain the create link) & Filter contain the nav of link for TodoList, DoneList, All
+> - /uui/ Footer (contain the create link to redirect to todo/add) & Filter (contain the nav of links for TodoList, DoneList, All)

 > Follow the code in assets/App.jsx who imports ./components/Home.jsx who describes method fetchTodos with axios gets data from url '/todo/' (L:24), this is the route declared in our src/controller/TodoController.php index method qui returns json result from $todoRepository->findAll() at the L:31. <br>
   After axios get response, Home.jsx loop on todos and inject todo in new component named TodoAlert.jsx. <br>